-Melissa Chinchilla is a Post Doctoral Fellow in Health Services Research at the Veteran Administration of Greater Los Angeles and a Master of Science candidate in Health Policy Management at UCLA’s Fielding School of Public Health.
+Melissa Chinchilla is currently employed by AltaMed as a Research Scientist.
 Dr. Chinchilla’s research rests at the intersection of housing, health, and community development.
-Her dissertation examined the community integration outcomes of formerly homeless individuals assisted through the VA’s largest homeless program, U.S. Department of Housing and Urban Development (HUD)-VA Supportive Housing (VASH).
+Her dissertation examined the community integration outcomes of formerly homeless individuals assisted through the Veterans Affairs’ (VA) largest homeless program, U.S. Department of Housing and Urban Development (HUD)-VA Supportive Housing (VASH).
 Dr. Chinchilla’s research on HUD-VASH points to the importance of voucher type and neighborhood factors in assuring that formerly homeless individuals in supportive housing are able to achieve housing stability and improvements in quality of life.